 Brevetoxins can accumulate in filter feeders, such as clams and oysters, and may lead to Neurotoxic Shellfish Poisoning in people who consume contaminated shellfish.
 As a result, Florida’s waters are extensively monitored and closed to shellfish harvesting when cell concentrations exceed safe levels.
 Shellfish purchased through a reputable dealer or at a restaurant are safe to eat during red tide events, as they will have been harvested from waters outside of the bloom area.

 K. brevis can cause fish kills in a couple of ways.
 Brevetoxins can affect the central nervous system of fish, causing them to die.
 The decay of dead fish and red tide cells can deplete the water of oxygen, leading to additional mortality of fish and other sea creatures.
 Fish that are caught during a red tide bloom are safe to eat as long, as they are filleted and were acting normally when caught.
-This is because the brevetoxins do not accumulate in the muscle tissue of fish.
+This is because the brevetoxins do not accumulate in the muscle tissue of fish (the part we eat).
 Struggling fish or dead fish found floating, no matter how fresh, should not be consumed because there is no way to know for certain what caused or is causing the mortality.

 Red tide trends

 About every 10 years or so, we experience a super bloom.
 Scientists are not exactly sure what causes this, but they are exploring different hypotheses.
 The most recent super bloom event lasted from September 2017 until January 2019.
 Super blooms also occurred in 2005-06 and 1994-96.
 In fact, super blooms have been documented since scientists began tracking red tide blooms.
 Although we certainly remember the super blooms, it’s interesting to note that red tide blooms have occurred 57 of the last 66 years in Florida.
 That seems to indicate that red tide has been a common occurrence here for a long time.